INTERESTING FACTS ABOUT SATELLITES !!!

 The Moon is Earth’s only natural satellite and its closest neighbour in space, the rest are all man-made satellites.

-Natural Satellites are things like moons and rings.
+Natural satellites are objects like moons and rings.
 These are held in place by a planet’s gravity and so are stuck in orbit.

-There are currently about 1,800 active man-made Satellites orbiting the Earth right now, plus there are about 2,900 more that no longer work.
+There are currently about 2,700 active man-made satellites orbiting the Earth right now, plus there are about 3,000 more that no longer work.

 Russia launched the first ever satellite in 1957 called, Sputnik 1.
 It only lasted three months in orbit before finally burning up in the Earth’s atmosphere.

-The Global Positioning Service is a system of Satellites owned by the American government.
+The Global Positioning Service (GPS) is a system of satellites owned by the American government.
 It can track locations of devices like mobile phones on Earth.
 It makes it relatively easy for us to find our way around.
-Applications like Google Maps use GPS system.
+Applications like Google Maps use the GPS system.